 …Mallinckrodt methylphenidate ER products have consistently met all quality specifications and the regulatory requirements originally defined by the FDA, and in the 21 months since launch more than 88 million doses of these products have been prescribed.
 In that time, and across all of those patient exposures, the company has received only 68 confirmed adverse events related to a lack of efficacy when the patient switched from the reference listed drug (Concerta) to the company’s methylphenidate ER products.

-Moreover, there’s the changing nature of ADHD: Symptoms vary depending on the context in life (a new teacher, a new job, etc.).
-This leads many people to never suspect the medication they’ve been taking for a while, to good effect, has suddenly gone awry.
-As a result, they blame themselves or their situation.
+Then there’s the “wild card” of ADHD’s changing nature.
+That is, symptoms vary depending on life changes (a new teacher, a new job, an illness, hormonal fluctuations, etc.).
+As a result, many never suspect the medication they’ve been taking for a while, to good effect, has suddenly gone haywire.
+As a result, they blame themselves—their diet, their stress, etc..

 2. FDA Re-Evaluating Generic Standards